- Discover the commemoration statue of the famous Christopher Columbus

 Wine Tasting Option

-Take the opportunity and choose the wine tasting experience.
-You'll enjoy four of the best varieties of cava and wine, listen to a brief explanation and munch on the delicious tapas of artisanal cheese.
+Embrace the opportunity and choose your wine tasting experience, with a glass of red, white, rosé or cava from four different 'Designation of Origin' regions: Alella, Catalunya, Penedès and Pla de Bages.
 You can even purchase the wine, take it home with you to enjoy it at a later period or store it in aspiration of having a wine cellar.

 Pl.
 Portal de la Pau, s/n